ricedh/drafts/01-palladio.md

 An alternative to Palladio could be Google Maps, which would allow embedding and more advanced visualization options.
 However, the point to point lines would have to be drawn by hand, which would be labor intensive, especially depending on the size of the data set.

 Future work in Palladio would primarily focus on collection of different samples in order to corroborate our points and to create additional persuasive visualizations.
 Another possible expansion would be the use of data from runaway ads, as opposed to from jailer's notices.
-We could potentially find a hub location and use all fugitive slave ads that included projected runaway directionn from that county.
+We could potentially find a hub location and use all fugitive slave ads that included projected runaway direction from that county.

-*conclusion*
+Our findings from this evidence provide a starting point for continued research.
+The work accomplished suggests that Palladio is a beneficial digital tool in the geographic visualization of evidence.
+Further improvements in the program will allow for explorations both in and beyond our current data set.
+Palladio's contributions to the digital humanities will ultimately expand possibilites of analysis previously unavailable to historians.